kesteckb/COMSM-SEGP/UXDesign/README.md

   - Initial quiz review or meal summary
   - Levels with progressively challenging hobbits that have different dietary needs

-After we had developed our original idea into our initial prototype and proposal, we collected the thoughts and generated a final proposal and wireframe for the project.
+After we had developed our original idea into our initial prototype and proposal, we collected our thoughts and generated a final proposal and wireframe for the project.
 ![Image](quizWireframe.png)

 Following additional discussions, we determined the following hypotheses will be evaluated for this project:
-- Allowing users to control sugar consumption through the medium of another being would raise more conscious awareness of sugar consumption
+- Allowing users to control sugar consumption through the medium of another being would raise more conscious awareness of sugar consumption.
 - Allowing users to visualise sugar consumption with images would improve understanding of an amount of sugar in a food item.
 - Playing the game will raise awareness about sugar consumption and the levels of sugar in certain foods.